A Women’s Guide to Wetsuit Entry Systems

 Wetsuits are improving each season: more durable, extra warm, and crazy flexible.
 But what about getting in and out of your wetsuit?
 Whether you're looking for a chest zip, back zip, or zip free entry: each design has its pros and cons.
 This guide was built with women in mind and the common questions we’ve heard over the years.
-Follow this Woman’s Guide to Wetsuit Entries to figure out which wetsuit design will enhance your time spent in the water.
+Follow this Women’s Guide to Wetsuit Entry Systems to figure out which wetsuit design will enhance your time spent in the water.

-Chest zip wetsuits are fairly easy to use after a bit of practice to get in or out of.
+Chest zips, or sometimes referred to as a front zip, are fairly easy to use after a bit of practice to get in or out of.
 The chest zip design offers a sleek and sporty look.
 You’ll know the suit is fitting correctly if it lays snuggly against your chest and doesn’t pull at the armpits or shoulders.
 If you are venturing into waters where a hood is required a chest zip is the best option because of how well they stay sealed.
 Chest zip wetsuits generally range from 2mm - 6mm.

 How to get it on and off